 1. Abeille Royale Youth Watery Oil :: Formulated with Guerlain’s Royal Jelly, this face oil is a bridge between an essence and a serum.
 Combining the strength of a serum, the richness of an oil, and the freshness of a toner, this face oil is light yet powerful.
 It leaves the skin hydrated, silky, and smooth.
 It’s a great texture for those who find face oils too heavy and toners too light.

 2. Abeille Royale Double R – Renew & Repair Serum :: The power of two serums in one!
 The Renew formula (the side with the gel base) and the Repair formula (the cream side) works together in tandem to create a soft-peel treatment to promote skin regeneration.
 And it smells like heaven!!!

-3. Abeille Royale Mattifying Day Cream :: Honestly, this is one of my favorite creams!
+3. Abeille Royale Mattifying Day Cream (will be launching later in August!) :: Honestly, this is one of my favorite creams!
 When you think about ‘mattifying’, the first thing that comes to mind is dull and dry.
 This cream is the exact opposite.
 It takes away the shine while leaving your face hydrated with a healthy glow.
 It’s also an incredible primer!
 I use it right before applying makeup and it helps minimize my pores and lines.

 4. Aqua Allegoria Bergamote Calabria :: Their commitment to sustainability extends to their fragrances.
 These gorgeous perfume bottles can be personalized and refilled!
 This particular scent, Bergamot Calabria, is my favorite!
 I personally love natural bright citrusy scents (versus scents that smell artificial and sweet) and this one with notes of bergamot is unique, uplifting, and fresh.
 It’s such a great day and summer scent!